navid-nm/raven/README.md

 # Raven

-Raven is a simple transpiler that affords syntactic sugar over JS, aiming to make JS less ugly without adding anything else.
+Transpiler that affords syntactic sugar over JS, aiming to make JS less ugly without adding any complexity.

+Reason: JS sucks ass, is verbose and ugly, and is sometimes unavoidable.

 ---